Hakeem Dawodu: Ultimate Fighting Championship

 On November 11, 2017, it was announced that Dawodu signed a four fight deal with the UFC.

 Dawodu faced Danny Henry on March 17, 2018, at UFC Fight Night 127.
 He lost the fight via submission in the fight's opening minute.

 Dawodu faced Austin Arnett on July 28, 2018, at UFC on Fox 30.
 He won the fight via unanimous decision.

 Dawodu faced Kyle Bochniak on December 8, 2018, at UFC 231.
 Dawodu won the fight via split decision.

 Dawodu faced promotional newcomer Yoshinori Horie on July 27, 2019, at UFC 240 He won the fight via knockout in round three.
 This win earned him the Performance of the Night award.

 Dawodu faced Julio Arce on November 2, 2019, at UFC 244.
 He won the fight by split decision.

 Dawodu faced Zubaira Tukhugov on September 27, 2020 at UFC 253.
 Tukhugov missed weight, and was subsequently fined a percentage of his purse, which will go to Dawodu.
 Dawodu won by split decision.

 As the first bout of his new four-fight contract, Dawodu was expected to face Shane Burgos on January 24, 2021 at UFC 257.
 However, Dawodu was forced to withdraw from the bout, citing shoulder injury.'

 Dawodu faced Movsar Evloev on June 12, 2021, at UFC 263.
 He lost the fight via unanimous decision.

 Dawodu faced Michael Trizano on February 5, 2022, at UFC Fight Night 200.
 He won the fight via unanimous decision.

 Dawodu faced Julian Erosa on September 10, 2022, at UFC 279.
 At the weigh-ins, Dawodu weighed in at 149.5 pounds, 3.5 pounds over the non-title featherweight limit.
 Dawodu was fined 30% of his purse, which will go to his opponent Erosa.
 Dawodu lost the fight via unanimous decision.

 Dawodu was scheduled to face Lucas Almeida on June 10, 2023, at UFC 289.
 However, the bout was scrapped for unknown reasons and Almeida was rebooked for a new fight.

 Dawodu faced Cub Swanson on August 12, 2023, at UFC on ESPN: Luque vs. dos Anjos.
 He lost the fight by unanimous decision.

 On June 6, 2025, it was reported that he was released by the UFC.

+Unified MMA

+After being released from the UFC, Dawodu signed with Canadian-based promotion Unified MMA.
+He faced 6-1 prospect, Jake Geauvreau on October 3, 2025, and won the bout by unanimous decision.